-Have you ever invested in marketing tools or other software for your business, but felt that perhaps you could be doing more with it?
+Have you ever invested in marketing tools for your business, but felt that perhaps you could be doing more with them?

 This is a common issue among clients who come to us at The Virtual Hub.
-They’ve paid for something awesome (like Hubspot) which could do wonders for streamlining their business, but in the meantime, they’re so busy they never really implement it to capacity.
+They’ve paid for something awesome (like HubSpot) which could do wonders for streamlining their business process.
+However, they’re so busy they never really implement it to capacity.

 Enable Google AMP

-You may have noticed that “Enable Google AMP formatted pages” is a toggle that is available when you’re setting up blog posts in Hubspot.
-This is something that you should ensure gets switched on for every post, here’s why:
+You may have noticed that “Enable Google AMP formatted pages” is a toggle that is available when you’re setting up blog posts in HubSpot.
+This is something that you should ensure gets switched on for every post.

 AMP pages work by prioritizing the page content over any other scripts which might slow down its performance.
 When text content is prioritized over features such as animations, your page is able to load very rapidly and meet Google’s prioritization criteria.

-Speaking of workflows, make the most of Hubspot resources by picking out and setting up (or asking your VA to set up) some that will be great for your business.
+Speaking of workflows, make the most of HubSpot resources by picking out and setting up (or asking your HubSpot virtual assistant to set up) some that will be great for your company.